 In our modeling, we are taking the Coronavirus as a serious threat to both human well being as well as to financial returns.
 We're estimating significant economic disruptions from over-strained health care systems to cancelled business and personal travel.

-We also believe that, while the Coronavirus seems to be at serious risk of becoming an official pandemic, because the death rate is so low, we’re currently viewing this as a flu-type virus that society will eventually integrate into the fabric of society, and capitalism will continue.
-In other words, we're not currently expecting the virus to create a global, societal meltdown.
+We also believe that, while the Coronavirus seems to be at serious risk of becoming a major global pandemic, because the death rate is so low, we’re currently estimating that society will eventually integrate into the fabric of society, finding ways to mitigate and manage the healthcare risk, and capitalism will continue.
+In other words, we're not currently expecting the virus to create an immediate and total societal meltdown, although it's probable our economy will loose a quarter or two of production this year.

 That said, we are watching the markets closely, including the options markets, to estimate if this view should change.
-In the meantime, we are considering selling some treasuries and gold within our client's portfolios to buy stocks while they are selling at more discounted prices, without making any aggressive tactical maneuvers to reduce overall market exposure unless there is a specific request to do so.
+In the meantime, we are re-balancing portfolios, selling treasuries and gold to buy stocks at more discounted prices.

-On the flip side, for many who have been sitting on cash waiting for a market correction to buy in at lower prices, we are approaching a period where purchases could get placed tactfully to your advantage.
+Additionally, for many who have been sitting on cash waiting for a market correction to buy in at lower prices, we are placing capital tactfully in this current period.

 Perspective on Market Volatility